 We hiked up the Wild Horse Mountain which was only a 10 minute steep walk up.
 It’s the perfect spot to enjoy the sunset over the glass house mountains.
 MAKE SURE YOU BRING INSECT REPELLENT, there were hundreds of Mosquitos!

-We stayed at Jen’s Getaway.
+We stayed at Jen’s Getaway, a really nice homey stay!

 DAY 6 Sunshine Coast